 There is a revolution going on — the global startup revolution.
 It should only be a question of time; a short time before Gibraltar becomes part of it.

-Our economy has grown as a result of financial services, shipping, tourism and the fact that it is now an e-gaming hub with an integral framework powered by the ICT and data centres sector.
+Our economy has grown as a result of financial services, shipping, tourism and the fact that it is now an e-gaming hub with an integral framework powered by the ICT and data centers sector.
 The native creativity of Gibraltarians has combined smart strategy and sound business sense to ensure prosperity, despite challenges.
 Our community represents a spirit of sheer determination with a proud entrepreneurial resolve.
 Looking for an innovative technology for your business, why not check here?

 Last year, I founded a startup ‘One Media & Events’, a Digital Marketing and Events Management business.
 I spent considerable time doing voluntary work with other startup organisations, if you would like to learn more about this check this website https://norgesbriketten.no/tennbriketter-dugnad/.
-Setting up social media campaigns brought me to Startup Grind, the largest startup event organisation in the world powered by Google for Entrepreneurs.
+Setting up social media campaigns brought me to Startup Grind, the largest startup event organization in the world powered by Google for Entrepreneurs.
 Startup Grind’s model is very simple; each chapter hosts monthly events, usually from 6 – 9 pm, that consist of networking, listening to and interacting with a speaker and then drinks, food and more networking.
 There is a small ticket fee involved but this simply adds value to the event, the costs involved should be covered by sponsorships.

 The online application process for Startup Grind was not something that I expected to get a reply from, but I did, until eventually, after getting through all of the stages and some serious presentations, I was appointed Gibraltar Chapter Director.
 Professionally, I am showcasing the services I provide as a business, taking the concept from the idea to a first sold out launch event in March with Mike Balfour who, having hired me previously as a business development manager, was delighted to support me on my new venture.
 Online presence is very crucial see the homepage to know more.